boehs/miami/README.md

-# mymami
+# miami

-Umami is a simple, fast, privacy-focused alternative to Google Analytics.

-Mymami is a fork of Umami that introduces the following features:
+Umami is a simple, fast, privacy-focused alternative to Google Analytics, and Miami is a fork of it that introduces many new features:

+- Design:
   - Custom branding
+- API:
-- Some requests do not need to be bound by date
+  - Some API requests do not need to be bound by date
-- Getting a share token from the share id is not required for API requests
+  - The share id _is_ the token, so additional requests are not needed
+- QOL:
+  - Click map to set country
+    - Set region and city from home page

 ## Getting started